 High-quality backlinks are the holy grail of SEO or any SEO Agency.
 It’s desired by all, but attainable only to a handful of SEO adventurers.

 Google uses more than 200 signals to rank a page.
 Of these signals, a backlink is one of the top eight crucial ranking factors.
 A link from another reputed website is more than just a link.
-It’s a recommendation, vote of trust, a way for other authors to tell their readers, “Here is a source that I recommend.
+It’s a recommendation, a vote of trust, a way for other authors to tell their readers, “Here is a source that I recommend.
 You need to check it for yourself.”

 It’s an endorsement that doesn’t come easily – especially for small businesses and new websites.
 However, if you want to build your page ranking, you need to strive to earn high-quality backlinks.